 Endure: Mind, Body and the Curiously Elastic Limits of Human Performance

-I highly recommend this book to anyone interested in the forces that drive high performance athletes and professionals to succeed, it’s a matter of mental capacity and mind power VS raw physical strength and athletic endurance.
+I highly recommend this book to anyone interested in the forces that drive high-performance athletes and professionals to succeed, it’s a matter of mental capacity and mind power VS raw physical strength and athletic endurance.
 Is it the instruction from our brain or our muscles that result in our resulting action or inaction, our ability or inability to achieve the results we set out to achieve.
 A well written, engaging and intriguing study of human potential and how we achieve it

-In Endure, Alex Hutchinson, PhD, reveals why our individual limits may be determined as much by our heads and hearts as by our muscles.
-He presents an overview of science’s search for understanding human fatigue, from crude experiments with electricity and frogs’ legs to sophisticated brain imaging technology.
+In Endure, Alex Hutchinson reveals why our individual limits may be determined as much by our heads and hearts as by our muscles.
+Presenting, an overview of science’s search for understanding human fatigue.
+Including, insights from crude experiments with electricity and frogs’ legs to sophisticated brain imaging technology.

 Chiefly, going beyond the traditional mechanical view of human limits.
 In summary, he argues that a key element in endurance is how the brain responds to distress signals.
 Regardless, of heat or cold.
 Or, muscles screaming with lactic acid.
 Revealing, that we can train to improve brain response.

 An elite distance runner himself, Hutchinson takes us to the forefront of the new sports psychology.
 Significantly, brain electrode jolts, computer-based training and subliminal messaging.
 Ultimately, presenting startling new discoveries that enhance the performance of athletes today.
 Additionally, showing us how anyone can utilize these tactics to bolster their own performance.
 In order, to get the most out of their bodies.